Environment | In harmony with nature

 In the United States, the Woodlawn Wildlife Area is a habitat on a former landfill site in rural Cecil County, Maryland.
 Bridgestone has been maintaining the site as a wildlife habitat since the early 2000s.
 The property features a mix of woodlands, grasslands and wetlands.

 The team manages about 50 acres of forest dedicated solely for wildlife (there is no timber harvesting), in accordance with the Maryland Department of Natural Resources Forest Stewardship Program.
 Students and community volunteers are involved in invasive plant removal.
 A vernal pond was built in the forest to support amphibious creatures, and forest monitoring includes evaluating tree health.
 In 2001, a set of native grassland plants were planted to support the sustainability of grassland species.
-The grassland has maintained periodically by mowing, reassessing seeding needs and treating non-native invasive plants.
+The grassland is maintained periodically by mowing, reassessing seeding needs and removing non-native invasive plants.
 Monitoring of the grassland includes tracking usage of nest boxes installed on-site for cavity-nesting birds.

 The site is open to visitors and has a walking trail with information signage and benches.
 The trail helps to encourage observation and educates guests about the ecosystems and wildlife in the area.